-The federal securities laws require Rayonier directors and executive officers, and persons who own more than ten percent of the outstanding Common Shares, to file with the Securities and Exchange Commission and the New York Stock Exchange initial reports of ownership and reports of changes in ownership of any equity securities of the Company.
-To our knowledge, based solely on representations by these individuals that no other reports were required, the required reports have been filed on a timely basis on behalf of all persons subject to these requirements with the exception of a Form 5 that was filed on behalf of Hans E. Vanden Noort, Vice President and Corporate Controller, in connection with his receipt of 10,000 shares of restricted stock on November 1, 2004.
-The Form 5, rather than a Form 4, was not filed until January 24, 2005 due to an internal administrative error.
+The federal securities laws require Rayonier directors and executive officers, and persons who own more than ten percent of the outstanding Common Shares, to file with the SEC initial reports of ownership and reports of changes in ownership of any equity securities of the Company.
+To our knowledge, based solely on representations by these individuals that no additional reports needed to be filed, all required reports were filed on a timely basis on behalf of all persons subject to these requirements with the exception of a Form 4 that was filed on behalf of Mr. Nutter in connection with a grant of 6,000 shares of restricted stock (adjusted to 16,024 shares pursuant to the 2003 Stock Split, the 2003 Special Stock Dividend and the 2005 Stock Split), which vested on February 20, 2006.
+While the Form 4 was not filed until February 23, 2006 due to an internal administrative error, this grant was fully disclosed in each proxy statement since the grant date.

-Securities Authorized for Issuance Under Equity Compensation Plans
+Securities Authorized For Issuance Under Equity Compensation Plans

-This table provides information as of December 31, 2004 regarding compensation plans under which equity securities of the Company are authorized for issuance.
-The number of securities underlying outstanding awards and the weighted average exercise price shown have been adjusted, as authorized by the Compensation and Management Development Committee, to reflect the Company's 2003 three-for-two stock split and special stock dividend.
+This table provides information as of December 31, 2005 regarding compensation plans under which equity securities of the Company are authorized for issuance.
+The number of securities underlying outstanding awards and the weighted average exercise price shown have been adjusted to reflect the 2003 Stock Split, the 2003 Special Stock Dividend and the 2005 Stock Split.